John-Rood/VectorVault/README.md

 ### What if I'm a large company with very large data
-If you need to store large amounts of data in single vaults for whatever reason, let us know and we can set you up with Custom cloud plan.
-In our Custom plan, we create a persistent storage pod that is always active.
-With a Custom plan, a billion vectors search will respond in under one second.
-For reference, the full text of 3.7 million books would be around 1.1 - 1.5 billion vectors, and take up about 8 terabytes of storage.
+If you need to store large amounts of data in single vaults for whatever reason, let us know and we can set you up with Enterprise Cloud Plan.
+In our Enterprise plan, we create a persistent storage pod with as much memory as you need, that is always active.
+With an Enterprise plan, a billion vectors search will respond in one second.
+For reference, the full text of 3.7 million books would be ~1.1 billion vectors, and take up about 8 terabytes of storage.
 If this is what you're looking for, just reach out to us by email at support at vectorvault.io.

 <br>